simptel/docs.simptel.com/docs/idaas/concepts/visitors.md

-# Visitors
+### Introduction to Visitors

-The visitor concept was designed with the primary objective of obtaining user consents, prioritizing privacy, and ensuring strict compliance with data protection regulations.
-Additionally, it includes various features that ensure a complete and safe user experience:
+The concept of "Visitors" is central to our commitment towards user consent, privacy, and robust adherence to data protection regulations.
+Its design is primarily aimed at boosting the user experience by ensuring compliance, security, and the protection of user identities.

-- Visitor tracking
+- Visitor Tracking
-- Fraud prevention
-- Spam protection
-- Account takeover measures
-- Enhanced Authentication
+- Visitor Consents
-- Bot detection
+- Visitor Anonymity

 # Visitors Management

-Visitor management refers to a suite of features within the identity hub, actively overseeing visitor activities.
-This includes effective consent management and the preservation of visitor data.
-Specific aspects covered by visitor management include:
+Our Identity Hub incorporates the visitor management suite with a comprehensive array of features to oversee visitor activities and consents while upholding data anonymization.
+It also provides detailed information about the sessions to which visitors are associated.

-- Visitor data management
+- Visitor Consent Management
-- Visitor consent management
+- Visitor Session Management

-Visitor behavior is tracked and stored in sessions.
+The system consistently tracks and logs visitor behavior during sessions, ensuring a secure, personalized, and compliant user experience.
+Consents are garnered through public clients via API calls originating from various domains, all of which are automatically identified and processed by our system.

+By persistently tracking and logging visitor behavior across sessions, we ensure not only a secure and compliant user experience, but also one that is personalized and engaging.